rztprog/rztprog/README.md

 <p>
   I've Taking part in Le Wagon Lille Web Development Bootcamp in 2021, now im working as freelancer on website and looking for a fullstack job in company 👀.
   <br/>
-  I am also interested by cryptocurrencies & NFT's 🪙, security 👨‍💻, and dev of course 😎.
+  I am also interested by cryptocurrencies & NFT's 🪙, security 👨‍💻, privacy 🔒, and code of course 😎.
 </p>

 ## Github stats